GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-gpu/diffusers-with-hf-model.md

-# Image generation model Online inference with GPUs on Google Kubernetes Engine (GKE)
+# Online inference using Diffusers with GPUs on Google Kubernetes Engine (GKE)

 This example implements online inference using GPUs on Google Kubernetes Engine (GKE)